 The operation to fix flabby arms is called a Brachioplasty or an arm lift.
 It is done if the loose skin and excess fat of the arms have not responded well to exercise and diet.

 Flabby arms are not just a cosmetic inconvenience.
 They can make finding shirts and dresses that fit nearly impossible.
-In extreme cases typical shirt sleeves won’t go over upper arms and t-shirts might even restrict blood flow.
+In extreme cases, typical shirt sleeves won’t go over upper arms.
+And t-shirts might even restrict blood flow.

 Flabby arms can also cause troublesome abrasions and hygiene problems, so it’s important to do your best to fix them.

-You can usually do much to improve the flabby arms without resorting in extreme procedures like liposuction or corrective surgery.
+You can usually do much to improve the flabby arms without resorting to extreme procedures like liposuction or corrective surgery.
 You just have to understand what causes the problem and do the necessary lifestyle changes to fix the root cause.

 Let’s start by looking at what exactly causes the problem with flabby arms!

 What Causes Flabby Arms In Seniors